AmrElsayyad/bluetooth-serial-port/README.md

 can be modified according to your needs).
 The reason for this is that `IOBluetoothDeviceInquiry` has the undocumented requirement that the RunLoop of the application's main thread be executed.
-While almost any GUI application will fulfill this requirement, a simple command line tool such as the bundled example won't.
+While almost any GUI application will fulfill this requirement, a simple command-line tool, such as the bundled example, won't.
 Since we can't just hijack the application's main thread, this is the only way to guarantee that the device search functions correctly.